akash-bahure/TodoListApp/README.md

 git clone https://github.com/akash-bahure/TodoListApp.git
 cd todo-app

-2. Install Dependencies
+2. Install Dependencies-
 npm install

-3. Set Up API Key
-Create a .env file in the root directory.
-Add the following line to the .env file:

-4. Start the Development Server npm start
+3. Start the Development Server- npm start

-5. Open the Application in Your Browser
+4. Open the Application in Your Browser
 Navigate to http://localhost:3000 to view the app.

 🏃 Running the Application